pnanez/HyEQ_Toolbox/README.md

 The file that is higher on the MATLAB path is: <path to another file>.
 ```

-**Solution**: To fix this problem, you need to either rename the example file name or rename the other file (or remove it from the MATLAB Path).
-After renaming the example file, you can open the model by running `hybrid.examples.<example package>.<new model name>` or by navigating to it in the file browser, but links to open the example from the MATLAB Help browser will no longer work.
+**Solution**: Either rename the example file name or rename the file that is shadowing it (or remove it from the MATLAB Path).
+After renaming the example file to `<new model name>`, you can open the model to by running `hybrid.examples.<example package>.<new model name>` or by navigating to it in the file browser.
+Links to open the example from the MATLAB Help browser will no longer work.

 ---